Automated SoD Remediation: From Risk Detection to Resolution

 Manual remediation suffers from several structural limitations:

 Scale.
-The number of conflicts overwhelms the capacity for individual review.
-An organization with 2,000 SAP users might have 15,000 SoD violations.
-Even with prioritization, the backlog grows faster than it can be worked through, especially as new user provisioning continues in parallel.
+The number of conflicts is too high for individual review.
+A 2,000-user SAP system can hold 15,000 SoD violations.
+Even with prioritisation, the backlog grows faster than the team can work through it.
+New user provisioning keeps adding to the pile.

 Interdependence.
-Resolving one conflict can create others.
-Removing a role from a user may shift their authorization path in ways that trigger different conflicts.
-Without simulating the full impact of every change, remediation becomes a sequence of fixes and regressions.
+Fixing one conflict can create others.
+Removing a role from a user shifts the authorization path.
+That shift can trigger new conflicts.
+Without simulating each change, remediation turns into a cycle of fixes and regressions.

 Collateral impact.
 Roles are shared across users.
-Modifying a role to fix a conflict for one user may remove legitimate access for twenty others.
-Manual analysis often lacks the visibility to assess this collateral damage systematically.
+Changing a role to fix a conflict for one user can break legitimate access for twenty others.
+Manual analysis rarely catches that.

 Inconsistency.
-Different analysts make different judgment calls.
-Without a structured approach, the remediation plan depends on who did the analysis and what assumptions they made about usage patterns.
+Different analysts make different calls.
+Without a clear method, the remediation plan depends on who did the work and what assumptions they made about usage.

 The MTC Skopos Approach